-My past life of 10+ years in HR has built a foundation in designing materials such as handbook website, benefits websites and collateral, applications, applicant portals, policies and more, that are simple, clean and easy to read for the best user experience.
+My past life of 10+ years in HR has built a foundation in designing materials such as benefits, applications, policies and more, that are simple, clean and easy to read.

 Navigating difficult conversations and showing genuine empathy is no easy feat.
 I guarantee with my years of experience, there is no situation you could send my way that I haven’t had to navigate in the past.

-It’s not often you find a developer with business acumen, strong communication skills and HR experience.
+It’s not often you find a developer / designer with business acumen, strong communication skills and HR experience.

 Since completing my bootcamp in March of this year, I’ve been struggling to find a full-time position.
 We’ll, perhaps that’s more my own perception.
 I’ve been volunteering for a local non-profit since February.
 My scope, at it’s most simplistic view, really focused on the job board and providing technical support… Read more